alexcraig777/pythy/docs/issues.rst

   option 2 doesn't require any changes to ``pythy``, but it's more work from the C side.

-* To make the result from option 2 more Pythonic, ``pythy`` should be able to create Python properties when there are methods ``get_x`` and ``set_x``.

-* How do we handle freeing buffers?
-A few thoughts:

-  * There should be some way for the header file to indicate that the user is responsible for freeing a buffer when they're done with it.
-  * The shared object shouldn't have to expose the standard ``free`` function, but it must expose custom cleanup functions.
-  * Maybe there should be a directive like
-    ``$ cleanup <arg-name> <cleanup-func>`` that tells ``pythy`` what function should be called to cleanup the parameter?

-* I think wrappers were honestly a terrible idea.
-They should probably be applied in Python code after the interface is created.

-* It would be great to be able to handle static inline functions exposed in the header files.
-Although, such a function wouldn't actually be compiled into the shared object itself, so I don't know how we could.

 * We should consider using reStructuredText directives to express ``pythy`` directives in C header files.

 * We should look into using the ``ctypes`` ``_as_parameter_`` attribute in wrapper classes.

-* We should be able to load ``libc`` in ``ctypes`` by running ``libc = ctypes.util.find_library("c")``.
-This can be used to access the standard ``free`` function without requiring the shared object itself to expose it.
-I don't know how the ``sockapi`` backend could handle this.

-* We should be able to handle C block comments.

 * We should consider using ``pycparser`` to parse the header files for us.
 There are just a few issues with this: